News & media

 How Two Organizations Created One Active Real Estate Manager

-Tetragon’s TFG Asset Management to merge GreenOak Real Estate with Sun Life’s Bentall Kennedy
+Tetragon’s TFG Asset Management to merge GreenOak Real Estate with Sun Life’s Bentall Kennedy.

 How Tetragon Financial Profits From Complexity